NittanyLion/Grumps.jl/docs/src/example.md

     # dop = DataOptions( ;micromode = :Hog, macromode = :Ant, balance = :micro )

     # these are the defaults so this line can be omitted, albeit that the default
-    # number of nodes is small
+    # number of nodes may not be optimal
     # ms = DefaultMicroIntegrator( nodes )
     # these are the defaults so this line can be omitted, albeit that the default
-    # number of draws is small
+    # number of draws may not be optimal
     # Ms = DefaultMacroIntegrator( draws )

     # creates an estimator object